 - Conducting research based on an individual research plan within one of the research programmes of LUCL and presenting the results in the form of publications, conference presentations and other means to academic, professional/societal partners and wider audiences;

-* You hold a PhD degree in Computational Linguistics, Machine Translation, or Artificial Intelligence;
+- You hold a PhD degree in Computational Linguistics, Machine Translation, Computer-Assisted Translation, or Artificial Intelligence;

-* You are aware of current issues and viewpoints within the field of Machine Translation, as demonstrated by recent publications on machine translation in peer-reviewed academic journals and edited volumes;
+- You are aware of current issues and viewpoints within the field of Machine Translation, as demonstrated by recent publications on machine translation in peer-reviewed academic journals and edited volumes;

-* You have a strong academic teaching record, both at the BA and MA level, including courses specifically on machine translation, as demonstrated by recent teaching evaluations and teaching innovation/design;
+- You have a strong academic teaching record, both at the BA and MA level, including courses specifically on machine translation, as demonstrated by recent teaching evaluations and teaching innovation/design;

-* You possess excellent language skills (preferably C1) in both English and at least one other language (preferably one of the languages taught in the BA and MA programmes of Leiden’s Faculty of Humanities, i.e. Dutch, German, French, Spanish, Italian, Portuguese, Japanese, Korean, Chinese, Turkish, Arabic)
+- You possess excellent language skills (C1 or higher) in both English and at least one other language (preferably one of the languages taught in the BA and MA programmes of Leiden’s Faculty of Humanities, i.e. Dutch, German, French, Spanish, Italian, Portuguese, Japanese, Korean, Mandarin, Turkish, Arabic).